Midwife in the Tire Swing

 “Oh, the poor, dear man,” said Dicey Armstrong, Cat’s mother, as the children were shooed from the room.
 “Let’s get him ready.”
 By “ready” the local women meant getting Old Mayfield stripped, washed, into a presentable suit of clothes, into a box, then into the ground.

 As they undid his nightshirt, a smell issued forth.
 Noses were crinkled, then relaxed.
 “The Milos,” said Dicey.
 Mayfield’s sanitary habits were well-defined.
 In death as in life he was preceded by a not unpleasant smell which Dicey identified as the yellow bar soap provided by the Daughters of Milo.
-Survival in the complex commercial society into which he had been born amidst high hopes and the dawning 20th Century made Mayfield a creature of habit.
+Survival in the complex commercial society into which he had been born in the waning days of the 19th Century made Mayfield a creature of habit.
 “Wan’t bright, but he was dependable,” said Marge Emmenthaler at the Emporium.
 “Didn’t fall down or bump into things.”

 At the cemetery everyone had watched the early Vs of Geese honking south.
 These were their practice runs; the wild geese at first only flew as far as the cemetery where they paddled about among the headstones, foraging for slugs.
 Prentiss Mayfield was the closest Willipaq, Maine had to a permanent underclass.
 The girls’ mothers clucked and said, “Homeless...”